zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

   ...
 ```

-The YAML method is the recommended method on how to apply configuration in production.
+The YAML method is the recommended method for applying configuration in production.
 It has the benefit of being declarative and decoupled from the codebase.

 {% hint style="info" %}
 It is best practice to put all config files in a `configs` directory at the root of your repository and check them into git history.
 This way, the tracked commit hash of a pipeline run links back to your config YAML.